Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 - 1847

-- Led several 7-year period certain rows in our April 2026 rate survey
+- Held a top-five slot on 7-year period certain in our May 2026 rate survey alongside Nationwide and Minnesota Life

 - Mutual company structure — policyholders are owners, not shareholders